Gigi and Bella Hadid React to Hometown Mudslides: Montecito Is Completely Under Water

 A Southern California rainstorm has sent mud and debris flowing through Montecito neighborhoods just weeks after the town endured the Thomas fire.

-Images of roads and neighborhoods flooded has caused a few famous residents to speak out and show their support for a hometown filled with positive memories.
+Images of roads and neighborhoods flooding has caused a few famous residents to speak out and show their support for a hometown filled with positive memories.

 "My beautiful hometown, just after getting through weeks of wild fire, has been hit by a major storm.
 That 'river' is the 101 freeway," Gigi Hadid shared with her Twitter followers.
 "Please keep the families of Santa Barbara in your thoughts and prayers."